-- 1. Make sure that a membrane separator filter (included with most systems) is installed ahead of the analyzer and operating normally.
+- 1. Make sure that a membrane separator filter (included with most systems) is installed in the sample line leading to the analyzer and is operating normally.
 Replace the membrane if necessary.
-If liquid enters the cell and accumulates on the internal optics, a Laser Power Low Alrm fault will result. - 2.
+If liquid enters the cell and accumulates on the internal optics, a Laser Power Low Alarm fault will result. - 2.
 If mirror contamination is suspected, see Cleaning the mirrors $\rightarrow \square$. - 3.
-Turn off the sample valve at the tap in accordance with site lockout, tagout rules. - 4.
+Turn off the sample valve at the tap in accordance with site lockout/tagout rules. - 4.
 Disconnect the gas sampling line from the sample supply port of the analyzer. - 5.
-Wash the sampling line with alcohol or acetone and blow dry with mild pressure from a dry air or nitrogen source - 6.
+Wash the sampling line with alcohol or acetone and blow dry with mild pressure from a dry air or nitrogen source. - 6.
 Once the sampling line is completely free of solvent, reconnect the gas sampling line to the sample supply port of the analyzer. - 7.
 Check all connections for gas leaks.
 Endress+Hauser recommends using a liquid leak detector.